chilam27/Improve_Product_Review_System/README.md

 ### [EDA](https://github.com/chilam27/Improved_Product_Review_System/blob/master/P03_EDA.py)

-* Univariate analysis on target variable ("rating"): I first look at the count of each rating to see if there is any inbalance.
-From the bar chart in figure 2, ratings from "1" - "4" is in a close range (from 400 - 750 counts range), but rating of "5" has over 2600 counts.
-Although it is quite substantial, in term of business wise, there are many more customer that are very satisfied with the product than those that are not.
+* Univariate analysis on target variable ("rating"): I first look at the count of each rating to see if there is an imbalance.
+From the bar chart in figure 2, ratings from "1" - "4" are in a close range (from 400 - 750 counts range), but the rating of "5" has over 2600 counts.
+Although it is quite substantial, in terms of business-wise, there are many more customers that are very satisfied with the product than those that are not.
 We can say that, overall, customers are happy with their purchase.

 <p align="center">
   <img width="500" height="300" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig2.png">
 </p>

 * Multivariate analysis on target variable ("rating"): next I add time as another element to the analysis.
 I am wondering whether time has any effect on the customers' rating: maybe the product was bad and people gave negative feedback then the manufacturer improved it and people liked it more or vice versa?
 Based on the figure below, it turned out that the trend is quite the same.
-From 2013 to 2017, the rating count is ranked that "1" has the lowest count and the higher the rating the higher the count.
-It is not until 2028 to 2020 that the count for "1" increases in terms of count and proportion of the rating for the year and is ranked as the second highest count rank.
-We do not have enough information to conclude that, in gerneral, customers are not liking the product anymore.
-But these are very good data for manufactor to start taking into consideration.
+From 2013 to 2017, the rating count is ranked that "1" has the lowest count, and the higher the rating the higher the count.
+It is not until 2028 to 2020 that the count for "1" increases in terms of count and proportion of the rating for the year and is ranked as the second-highest count rank.
+We do not have enough information to conclude that, in general, customers are not liking the product anymore.
+But these are very good data for the manufacturer to start taking into consideration.

 <p align="center">
   <img width="900" height="400" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig3.png">
 </p>

 * Next on the list are "rating" vs. "character_len" and "rating" vs. "word_count": because both box plots have very similar trend so I will analyze them as one.
-My initial assumption was that there would be a semi-clear trend of the higher the rating, the less words or character length the review has.
-Although there would be outliers (say a customer really loves the product and ending up writing paragraphs about it), my assumption is based on the fact that customer is more likely to criticize more when they are dissatisifed with the purchase.
-Two graphs below prove my assumption, but the trend is not as clear as I imagine it would be: the "5" rating's count range and median is smaller than the others, but the differences are not too significant.
-Maybe the result would be better if I graph these varaibles before cleanning the review text.
+My initial assumption was that there would be a semi-clear trend of the higher the rating, the fewer words or character length the review has.
+Although there would be outliers (say a customer loves the product and ending up writing paragraphs about it), my assumption is based on the fact that customer is more likely to criticize more when they are dissatisfied with the purchase.
+Two graphs below prove my assumption, but the trend is not as clear as I imagine it would be: the "5" rating's count range and the median is smaller than the others, but the differences are not too significant.
+Maybe the result would be better if I graph these variables before cleaning the review text.

 <p align="center">
   <img width="800" height="500" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig4_5.png">